affableashish/blazor-api-aadb2c/README.md

 using Microsoft.Identity.Web;
 ```

-Set it up with steps outlined in the referenced page above.
-Even better, just take a look at the code.
+Set it up with steps outlined in the referenced page above. **👉Even better, just take a look at the code.👈**

 ## Setup the Web App project to use Azure AD B2C
 [Reference](https://learn.microsoft.com/en-us/azure/active-directory-b2c/enable-authentication-web-application?tabs=visual-studio)